How To Play Roulette

 So the house edge is 2.7% for European roulette.
-European roulette provides players with the best chance of winning.
+European roulette provides players with better chances of winning than other roulette variations.
 There is only one zero, and so a smaller number of possible outcomes.

 As American Roulette has two zeros on the table, there are a greater number of outcomes, and consequently a lower probability of winning.
 The house edge for American Roulette is 5.26%.

 Several players attempt to get around this house edge by using gambling systems, with many claiming to enjoy success.
-In the short run, many may be convinced that these systems work, however, in the long run, the house always wins, as every spin is independent of past events.
-Check out our guide to Roulette Strategy for in-depth coverage of some of the most popular roulette strategies and their downfalls.
+These betting strategies may work for you in the short run, but they aren’t long-term, reliable strategies for winning, as the house edge means the casino will always win eventually.
+Check out our guide to roulette strategy for in-depth coverage of some of the most popular roulette strategies and their downfalls.

-As there is no physical wheel involved in non-live versions of online roulette, you might be wondering how exactly the numbers are selected, and whether or not the games are built to cheat you.
-You’ll be glad to know that most online casinos use Random Number Generators (RNG).
-The RNG uses mathematical algorithms to generate a random sequence of numbers.
-This ensures that the results of their games are fair and random.
+As there is no physical wheel involved in most online roulette games, you might be wondering how exactly the numbers are selected, and whether or not the games are fair.
+You’ll be glad to know that all UK licensed online casinos use random rumber generator (RNG) technology to generate the outcome of games.
+The RNG uses mathematical algorithms to generate a random sequence of numbers, which ensures that the results of their games are fair and random.

 If you’re still not convinced, all legal casinos have frequent, rigorous tests performed on their RNG, to ensure it complies with regulation.
 So if your casino is licensed by a legitimate governing body, you can be sure that your game of roulette will be completely fair.

-There is an alternate option for the most sceptical players, or those who simply enjoy the atmosphere of a land-based casino.
-Many online casinos offer live roulette games, which is the closest you can get to playing in an actual casino.
-You are given access to a live stream of a roulette table with a dealer and in some cases, other players.
-Some casinos even allow you to interact with your dealer and other players using a chat room, which can make the game more fun and sociable.
+There is an alternative online roulette option for the most sceptical players or those who simply enjoy the atmosphere of a land-based casino but want the convenience of playing at home.
+The best roulette sites offer live roulette games, which is the closest you can get to playing in an actual casino without leaving the house.
+You’re given access to a live stream of a roulette table with a professionally trained croupier and, in some cases, other players.
+Some casinos even allow you to interact with your dealer and other players using a live chat room, which can make the game more sociable.

-- Winning is extremely dependent on luck, and whether your luck is in or out, it is important to set limits to help manage your bankroll and avoid losing more than you can afford to.
+- Roulette is a game of luck and whether your luck is in or out, it’s important to set limits to help manage your bankroll and avoid losing more than you can afford to.

-- We recommend that you play European roulette, as it provides you with a greater chance of winning than American Roulette does.
+- Beginners should start with European roulette, as it provides you with a greater chance of winning than American roulette games.
 The larger number of potential outcomes on the American table increases the casino’s house edge.

 - Choose wisely when selecting an online casino to play with.
 Always play with reputed casinos that use random number generators.
-Take your pick from our list of trustworthy, UK regulated casinos and play with confidence.
+Take your pick from our list of trustworthy, UK regulated roulette sites and play with confidence.

-- Wins are never guaranteed.
-While several strategies may seem convincing, none are ever foolproof.
-It is important to remember that you are playing a game of chance.
+- Wins are never guaranteed and strategies are never foolproof.
+It’s important to remember that you are playing a game of chance.
 Try your luck and remember to have fun!

 Frequently Asked Questions:

-What is the difference between American roulette and European roulette?
-The only difference between the two, is that American Roulette has two zero pockets, while the European version has one.
-While this may seem like a minor difference, it has a significant effect on your playing experience, as the European version has less possible outcomes and consequently gives you the best chance to win.
+What’s the difference between American roulette and European roulette?
+The only difference between the two is that an American roulette wheel has two zero pockets, while the European version has one.
+This may seem like a minor difference, but it significantly affects your chances of making a winning bet.

 Do roulette betting systems work?
 Many players have claimed to enjoy success using various strategies or systems.
 While they might make roulette more interesting, they are not foolproof.
 Roulette is a game of chance, and any outcome is independent of past events.